darosio/nima_io/docs/index.rst

 .. nima_io documentation master file, created by darosio/cookiecutter-python on 2023-07-27
-   You can adapt this file completely to your liking, or rewrite using sphinx-quickstart, but it should at least contain the root `toctree` directive.
+   You can adapt this file completely to your liking, or rewrite using sphinx-quickstart, but it should at least contain the root ’toctree’ directive.

 Welcome to the documentation for our project!
 Here you will find information on how to use our software, how to contribute to the project, and how to track